jphong1111/awesome-ios-developer/README.md

 ## Testing

+## Code Coverage

 Before start your Testing, add coverage will be a good option to show the result of test

-### Code Coverage

 First, check code coverage